R is an open-source programming environment and language designed for statistical computing and graphics.

 |Load the |

 Make sure to adjust the resources requested based on your needs, but remember that fewer resources requested leads to less queue time for your job.
-Note that to fully utilize the resources, especially the number of cores, you may need to explicitly change your R code to do so (see the section on parallel programming below).
+Note that to fully utilize the resources, especially the number of CPUs, you may need to explicitly change your R code (see the section on parallel programming below).

 Save the job script as

 R.job, for example, and then submit it to the job scheduler with Slurm's

 [user@discovery1 ~]$ sbatch R.job Submitted batch job 170554

 To check the status of your job, enter